 A Facilitator for the DHHB will be chosen by the Chairperson of the DHHB from active faculty and staff members of the SLU community, but most commonly will be the Vice President for Community and Employee Relations.
 The Facilitator will assist the Chairperson in the performance of administrative duties.
 The Facilitator will attend all meetings (including hearings) of the DHHB as a non-voting member.

-At least three members of the DHHB will serve with the Chairperson of the DHHB (or designee) as the Hearing Board for each individual complaint; each Hearing Board will, normally, include at least one faculty member and one staff member.
-Each Hearing Board will select one member to serve as Chairperson of the Hearing Board.
-Each Hearing Board will also be assisted by the Facilitator.
+At least two members of the DHHB will serve with the Chairperson of the DHHB (or designee) as the Review Panel for each individual complaint; each Review Panel will, normally, include at least one faculty member and one staff member.
+Each Review Panel will select one member to serve as Chairperson of the Panel.
+Each Review Panel will also be assisted by the Facilitator.

-The Chair of the DHHB and/or the Hearing Board may seek assistance from the University’s counsel as needed.
+The Chair of the DHHB and/or the Review Panel may seek assistance from the University’s counsel as needed.

 A complainant has:

-a) the right to have an active St. Lawrence University student, staff, or faculty member accompany him/her throughout the hearing for support and as an advisor.
-The complainant is not entitled to be accompanied or represented by an attorney-at-law or a non-community member (i.e. not an active member of SLU community) at the hearings or meetings with the DHHB or Hearing Board chairperson and/or facilitator in preparation for the hearings.
+a) the right to have an active St. Lawrence University student, staff, or faculty member accompany him/her throughout investigatory meetings or meetings with the Review Panel for support and as an advisor.
+The complainant is not entitled to be accompanied or represented by an attorney-at-law or a non-community member (i.e. not an active member of SLU community) unless otherwise required by law.
+In all cases, the Advisor’s role is to consult with and support the party and he/she may not do so in any way which disrupts or distracts from the proceedings.
+The Advisor is not permitted to speak or otherwise make any direct statements to the investigator(s) and/or DHHB.
+Each party who wishes to be heard must speak on his/her own behalf.
+An advisor who does abide by the role may be precluded from further participation in meetings.

 b) the right to provide a personal statement of events.

-c) the right to ask that witnesses be called by the Hearing Board to provide relevant information.
-However, the Hearing Board may establish a reasonable limit on the number of witnesses and also place reasonable restrictions on the introduction of any proffered information.proffered information.
+c) the right to ask that witnesses be interviewed during the investigation to provide relevant information.
+However, the investigators may establish a reasonable limit on the number of witnesses and also place reasonable restrictions on the introduction of any proffered information proffered information.

 d) the right to appeal.

-e) the right to identify one member of the DHHB, without cause, who is asked to recuse himself/herself from consideration for serving on the Hearing Board and is replaced by another member.
+e) the right to identify one member of the DHHB, without cause, who is asked to recuse himself/herself from consideration for serving on the Review Panel and is replaced by another member.

 f) the right to decline to answer a question.
-However, the Hearing Board proceeds based on the information provided.
-Failure to cooperate with the Hearing Board may be considered by the Hearing Board in its hearing of the complaint.
+However, the investigation and review process proceeds based on the information provided.

 The party charged has: